kronical-asvieta/step_tracker/README.md

 ---

 ## TO-DO:
-- Figure out the current date and fetch user input, then write both into a csv file
+- differentiate between creating a step entry for the current date vs. a custom one (detect whether the date is in the future or not)
 - Options:
     - hi: Displays the current highest step count
     - lo: Displays the current lowest step count